-‘The atlantis project‘ started as a playful video project on the theme of a fictive search for utopia – atlantis.
+‘The atlantis project‘ started as a playful video project on the theme of a fictive search for utopia – Atlantis.
 But, I suddenly discovered, in that playfulness, that the material in a way depicted my own quest for an absent father during my upbringing where the lack of belonging to the Greek heritage and later on also the process of defining the roles of daughter and father.
-The encounter with the Swedish and Greek culture led me to the conclusion that using art was the most honest way approaching our contemporary identities.
-This project will bring forward two perspectives; a story told by my father as a documentary and my story told through video collage technic.
+The encounter with the Swedish and Greek culture led me to the conclusion that using art was the most honest way approaching our contemporary identities and fictive future in present time.
+This project will bring forward two perspectives; a story told by my father as a documentary and my story told through a rhizomatic video collage.

-April 24-25th postponed to September 2020 due to COVID-19 ‘The Atlantis project 1:1’ selected to Frame Filmfestival screened at Bio Roy Gothenburg.
+Sep 19th 2020 due to COVID-19 ‘The Atlantis project 1:1’ selected to Frame Filmfestival will be accessible during the online festival!

 atlantis COLLAGE research 2020